BrandonBentley/slogctx/README.md

 ### No More Duplicates!

-A significant update: `slogctx.ContextHandler` will now remove duplicate keys, keeping the last provided value, and maintains the order in which keys where added
+A significant update: `slogctx.ContextHandler` will now remove duplicate keys, keeping the last provided value

 ```go
 package main